As COVID-19 cases surge, Oklahoma governor seeks visitors

-There are 164,340 total reported cases and 1,588 COVID-19 deaths since the pandemic began in March and the seven-day rolling average of daily new cases in Oklahoma has risen from 1,231 to 2,727 on Wednesday, The true number of infections is likely higher because many people haven’t been tested, and studies suggest people can be infected and not feel sick.
+The true number of infections in Oklahoma is likely higher because many haven’t been tested, and studies suggest people can be infected and not feel sick.

-For most people, the coronavirus causes mild or moderate symptoms, such as fever and a cough that clear up in two to three weeks.
-For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, and death.
+For most people, the coronavirus causes mild or moderate symptoms that clear up within weeks.
+But for others, especially older adults and people with existing health problems, the virus can cause severe illness and be fatal.